-It was also revealed that the reason for the Magma Group pulling out of the takeover deal was due to Nick Fry’s unwillingness to accept their three-year debt plan.
+It was also alleged that the Magma Group pulled out of the takeover deal, due to Nick Fry’s unwillingness to accept their three-year debt plan.

-As Super Aguri were in deep debt – reports estimated the figure was as high as $100 Million – Fry instead wanted them to pay at once or he’d pull the plug to minimise Honda’s losses.
+As Super Aguri were in deep trouble, with estimated debts of $100 Million.
+Wary of this, Fry instead wanted them to pay at once or he’d pull the plug to minimise Honda’s losses.

-On May 7, 2008, Super Aguri officially entered administration and it’s assets were purchased by Franz Hilmer, who unsuccessfully applied to form a team for the 2010 Formula One season under the Brabham name, before entering the GP2 Series in 2013.
+On May 7, 2008, Super Aguri officially entered administration and it’s assets were purchased by Franz Hilmer.
+Hilmer then unsuccessfully applied to form a team for the 2010 Formula One season under the Brabham name, before entering the GP2 Series in 2013.

-The spirit of the team lived on, as it was revealed that some of the engineers who joined Honda and were subsequently retained by Brawn GP for 2009, contributed to the design of the controversial double-diffuser used on the championship winning BGP001 chassis.
+The spirit of the team lived on, as it was revealed that some of the Super Aguri engineers joined Honda.
+In 2009, the majority of them were retained by Brawn GP for 2009.

 — UnracedF1 (@UnracedF1) August 11, 2016